All About Duo

 Step 10: Configure Device Options (optional):You can use Device Options to give your phone a more descriptive name or select Add another device to start the enrollment process again and add a second phone or another authenticator.
 If this is the device you'll use most often with Duo then you may want to enable automatic push requests by going to the When I log in: option and changing the setting from Ask me to choose an authentication method to Automatically send this device a Duo Push or Automatically call this device and click Save.
 With one of the automatic options enabled, Duo automatically sends an authentication request via push notification to the Duo Mobile app on your smartphone or a phone call to your device (depending on your selection).
 Click Continue to login to proceed to the authentication prompt.
 Your device is now ready to approve Duo authentication requests.
 Click Send me a Push to give it a try.
 All you need to do is tap Approve on the Duo login request received at your phone.

 Step 11: Congratulations, you can now use Duo Two-Factor Authentication!If you see a screen that is similar to below, you have completed the Duo 2FA Enrollment!If you encounter issues during setup, contact the OIT Help Desk.

-All in-person services (walk-in support and office visits) are by appointment only.
+All in-person services are by appointment only (walk-in and office visits).